TheRomanian9d/Fadecandy/Fadecandy_2400-main/README.md

 - 60by6.jpg - use this as a template to easily plan templates and check led numbers.
 - colour spaces.pdf - basic information on the difference between RGB and HSV.
 - Fadecandy exercises.pdf - some simple tasks to get you started.
+- letters.py - used to store LED coordinates for letters A-Z and 'space'